 - Coops must be built to provincial standards and meet all requirements for accessory buildings under the Land Use Bylaw.

-- Coops must be maintained in good repair and sanitary condition, free from vermin and noxious or offensive smells and substance.
+- Coops must be maintained in good repair and sanitary condition, free from vermin and noxious or offensive smells and substances.

 - Egg production is for self-consumption; you cannot sell the eggs.